 Since Ikea locations can be out of the way, it’s tempting to order their products online via Amazon.
 But Ikea no longer sells products online via Amazon, so everything you see on the site comes from third-party sellers.

 Ikea offers many of its items online through its own website.
 You’ll pay at least $5.99 for shipping, but you’ll know that what you are getting is a new and genuine Ikea item.

 6. Off-brand accessories for Apple devices

 Accessories for Apple devices are not cheap, so it’s tempting to hop on Amazon and search for off-brand versions.
 But knock-off chargers, for example, can damage your iPhone’s motherboard — which isn’t easily or cheaply repaired.

-“The Geniuses at the Apple won’t be able to help, either — they can’t make repairs to the motherboard.
+“The Geniuses at the Apple (Store) won’t be able to help, either — they can’t make repairs to the motherboard.
 So if you don’t want to be stuck buying a new phone, you’ll have to go to an independent repair shop that offers microsoldering services.
 They’re the only ones who will be able to revive a mangled motherboard.
 Of course, it’s much easier to just avoid knock-off chargers in the first place.”

 7. Almost anything else that is cheaper elsewhere

 Don’t assume that Amazon has the best price on everything.
 At least comparison-shop at other online retailers before clicking the “buy” button.

 Amazon’s prices also fluctuate, so something may be cheaper one day and more expensive the next.
 But free tools like CamelCamelCamel can tell you how the price for a certain item has fluctuated over time, which gives you a sense of whether Amazon’s current price is good.

 To learn about other tools like CamelCamelCamel, check out “7 Free Tools for Saving More Money at Amazon.”